-Bushfire risk A systematic process to coordinate, direct and control activities relating to called the 'Final BRM Plan' and can be progressed to local government council for endorsement.
+Bushfire risk A systematic process to coordinate, direct and control activities relating to the OBRM for review.
+Once the OBRM review is complete, the BRM Plan is called the 'Final BRM Plan' and can be progressed to local government council for endorsement.